sdh202/SJSU_IT/readme.txt

 upon running the script, and are added to the CSVs folder.
 They are updated if the code is modified.
 The CSV's can be directly imported into Google Sheets.

-Optionally, Google Drive for Desktop can be downloaded to sync the CSVs with Google Drive more directly.

 Aim ahead is to incorporate and clean the 3rd
 sheet: 'Master_Academic_Teaching_Spaces' into the Consolidated